nijianmo/recsys_justification/README.md

 ```

 ### Newly released Amazon product review dataset.
-We have released a new version of the Amazon review dataset [link](https://nijianmo.github.io/amazon/index.html) which includes more and newer reviews (i.e. reviews in the range of 2014~2018)!
+We have released a new version of the [Amazon review dataset](https://nijianmo.github.io/amazon/index.html) which includes more and newer reviews (i.e. reviews in the range of 2014~2018)!
 Welcome to play with the dataset and do interesting research!

 ### justification classifier